unik-name/docs.unikname.network/docs/uns-use-the-network/sdk.md

 title: "uns.network SDK Overview"
 ---

-# <uns>uns.network</uns> SDK overview
+# uns.network SDK overview

-Using <uns>uns.network</uns> SDKs, developers can employ the programming language of their choice to build applications utilizing the <uns>uns.network</uns> blockchain.
+Using <uns/> SDKs, developers can employ the programming language of their choice to build applications utilizing the <uns/> blockchain.

-The functionality of <uns>uns.network</uns> API is split into two SDKs: Client and Cryptography.
+The functionality of <uns/> API is split into two SDKs: Client and Cryptography.

-**Client** SDKs help developers fetch information from the <uns>uns.network</uns> blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.
+**Client** SDKs help developers fetch information from the <uns/> blockchain about its current state: which delegates are currently forging, what transactions are associated with a given wallet, and so on.

 **Cryptography** SDKs, by contrast, assist developers in working with transactions: signing, serializing, deserializing, etc.

 If your application doesn't involve sending transactions, you can most likely build your application using the Client SDK alone.
-Otherwise, applications looking to leverage the full spectrum of <uns>uns.network</uns> APIs should make use of both Client and Cryptography SDKs.
+Otherwise, applications looking to leverage the full spectrum of <uns/> APIs should make use of both Client and Cryptography SDKs.

 ## Client SDK